ualberta-smr/SOCommentEditsMapping/README.md

 * `get_and_verify_all.sh` which is used to download the *.xml.gz and *.csv.gz files of Version 2018-12-09 of the SOTorrent dump from [zenodo](https://zenodo.org/record/3460115) OR the user can download the version of SOTorrent they want manually (this project uses Version 2019-09-23).

-* `main.py` is what is used to create an sqlite database called *sotorrent.sqlite3* and populates it with the data in the SOTorrent dump.
-This process takes ~2 days.
+* `main.py` is what is used to create an sqlite database called *sotorrent.sqlite3* and populate it with the data in the SOTorrent dump.
+Note that this process takes ~2 days.

 The program requires the following Python libraries:
 * [Pandas](https://pandas.pydata.org/) v0.24.2